josherrickson/MaRP/README.md

 - `check`: Build (if necessary) and perform a CRAN check on the package.
 Note that unlike `make all`, this does not clean up artifacts.
 - `vignettes`: NYI, will eventually build just the vignettes.
-- `clean`: NYI, will eventually remove artifacts from the checking/building process.
+- `clean`: Remove artifacts from the checking/building process.

 There are also several optional rules that can be enabled by uncommenting: